Fumble-Fucked and Broken

 How did I not see this coming?” he mutters.

 Moderately well-off, Joe is considered successful — especially in America, where success is measured by the home you own, the car you drive, and the stuff you have.
-In America, materialism and success are practically inseparable.

 So, why does middle age feel like an existential threat to Joe?
-Why (with all his success) is he suddenly riddled with insecurities?

-Gone are the days of side glances from attractive strangers.
-Joe feels like he’s disappearing – like he’s being involuntarily airbrushed into the landscape – a crooked aging tree at the base of a mountain – a depressing reminder of his waning biological relevance.
+A waning biological relevance makes Joe feel like he’s disappearing – like he’s being involuntarily airbrushed into the landscape – a crooked aging tree at the base of a mountain – an artist’s afterthought.

 Joe parks the car in his garage and rarely takes it out.